drasyl/drasyl/README.md

 # License

-This is free software under the terms of the [GNU Lesser General Public License v3.0](LICENSE)
+This is free software under the terms of the [MIT License](LICENSE)